FunkinCrew/Funkin/README.md

 haxelib run lime setup flixel
 ```

-You'll also need to install a couple things that involve Gits.
+You'll also need to install a couple things that involve Git.
 To do this, you need to do a few things first.
 1. Download [git-scm](https://git-scm.com/downloads).
 Works for Windows, Mac, and Linux, just select your build.
 2. Follow instructions to install the application properly.
 3. Run `haxelib git polymod https://github.com/larsiusprime/polymod.git` to install Polymod.